My Favorite Weird Things To Do in Portland: Powell’s Books, Bagdad Theater, Voodoo Doughnut

 Many of the offerings are vegan.
 The wait is long, but it’s so worth it.
 My only complaint?
 They use the old-fashioned spelling of “donut.”
 We don’t have time to write out extra silent letters in today’s modern, fast-paced society!

-But there was one wacko protesting outside Voodoo during my recent visit, trying to convince people that the sugary donut company was evil.
+There was one wacko protesting outside Voodoo during my recent visit, trying to convince people that the sugary donut company was evil.

 MOUNT TABOR PARK